 How to Date an Italian Girl

-For some reason, the most common searches that drive Googlers to my site involve “how to date an Italian.”
+“How to date an Italian,” for some reason, is the most common search that drive Googlers to my site.
 Actually, many of the keywords that people enter into the search box are not appropriate for me to repeat.
 I consider my blog to be rated “R,” but apparently many of you (and you know who you are) are searching for “X-rated” material.
 Sorry to disappoint you.

 However, I love reading the comments on these posts, which are often hilarious and occasionally quite insightful.
 A recent commenter from Australia managed to accomplish both, and I’ve been thinking about what she wrote ever since.
 On one level, I totally agreed with her, but there was something about her opinions that just didn’t quite square with my experiences.
 We’ll get to that in a second.